Police: Ex-grad student kills Arizona professor on campus – KION546

 Dervish was being held at the Pima County jail awaiting his initial court appearance.
 It wasn’t immediately clear what charges he might be face or whether he has a lawyer yet who could speak on his behalf.

-According to campus police, someone called 911 at around 2 p.m.
-Wednesday asking for police to escort a former student out of the Harshbarger Building..
+According to campus police, a female called 911 at around 2 p.m.
+Wednesday asking for police to escort a former student out of the Harshbarger Building.
 Balafas said someone recognized Dervish “and knew that he was not allowed inside the building,” although Balafas didn’t explain why.

 Officers were on their way to the building when they received reports that a man shot and wounded someone before fleeing, Balafas said.